-- Covenant Library Catalog – Although you may not live close enough to the Covenant Seminary Library to visit us in person, our catalog is a powerful research tool for finding high quality books that you can get via interlibrary loan at your local library.
+- Covenant Library Catalog – Although you may not live close enough to the Covenant Seminary library to visit us in person, our catalog is a powerful research tool for finding high quality books.
 Our collection is maintained by a staff of theological librarians and is designed to serve the diverse needs of students studying theology, Bible, counseling, and education.
-It is a treasure trove of valuable resources, so dig in.

-- WorldCat – Once you find it in our catalog (or if you want to broaden your search to a worldwide scale), search the world’s largest library catalog—WorldCat.
+- WorldCat – To broaden your search to a worldwide scale, search the world’s largest library catalog—WorldCat.
 Combining the catalogs of nearly every library in the United States and many libraries around the world into one database, WorldCat will track down the book that you’re looking for and find it in a library near you.